 |Merit 0.5 Granular Systemic Insect Control - 30 Pound Bag||201 Reviews||Check Price|

 |Bonide (BND60360) - Insect and Grub Control, Outdoor...||251 Reviews||Check Price|

 Brown patches of drying grass are a sign of grub infestation.
 If not treated, grub worms can destroy a lawn and come back the next season.
 To stop the damage, you’ll need the best grub killer.
 This will not just kill the existing grubs but control them for the entire season.

-Here are the top 8 grub killers you can use to get rid of grub worms:
+Here are the top 7 grub killers I’ve used to get rid of grub worms:

 - Provides season-long control of grubs.

 - Prevents Japanese beetles before they lay eggs in your lawn.

 - Does not kill nematodes, earthworms, and soil bacteria.